pyca/cryptography/docs/x509/verification.rst

-X.509 verification
+X.509 Verification
 ==================

 .. currentmodule:: cryptography.x509.verification

+.. module:: cryptography.x509.verification

-Support for X.509 certificate verification, also known as path validation, chain building, etc.
+Support for X.509 certificate verification, also known as path validation or chain building.

 .. note::
-    This module is a work in progress, and does not yet contain a fully usable X.509 path validation implementation.
-These APIs should be considered experimental and not yet subject to our backwards compatibility policy.
+    While usable, these APIs should be considered experimental and not yet subject to our backwards compatibility policy.

 .. class:: Store(certs)